jmathur25/automatic-control/README.md

 To train the RL model, go to `Reinforcement-Learning-Tutorial/ddpg walker/DDPG.ipynb` and run that notebook.
 Move the resulting .pth files into the `model` directory.

-To see how the model performs, run `python simulation.py simple 100 1`.
-This shows (in a very toy case) how the model safety checks the usual moving algorithm and cuts it off before it runs into the obstacle. `simple` represents a toy case, and `regular` is the usual paramater.
+To see how the model performs, run `python simulation.py simple 1000`.
+This shows (in a very toy case) how the model safety checks the usual moving algorithm and cuts it off before it runs into the obstacle. `simple` represents the toy case, and `regular` is the usual paramater.
 The other two arguments are steps and episodes respectively.
 A new episode lays out a new random environment.

-Lastly, to interact with the RC car, connect to the car's wifi and run `python application.py`.
+Lastly, to interact with the physical RC car, connect to the car's onboard wifi server and run `python application.py`.
 Navigate to `127.0.0.1:5000` and use the (rather crummy) interface to drive the car.
 The model should kick in and prevent you from ramming into a wall or other kind of obstacle.